 Des Moines, IA 50312

-Admission decisions are typically delivered within 30 days of the posted deadlines.
+Following the posted deadlines, all completed files will be reviewed.
+Applicants will be notified of a decision within 3 weeks of the deadline.
 If admitted, a non-refundable $250.00 tuition seat deposit is required, securing a seat in the program.
 Deposits are used to establish student tuition accounts and are credited toward the cost of tuition for the first term.
+All students admitted to DMU are also subject to completion of a criminal background check through a preferred vendor.
+Details regarding these requirements will be delivered at the time of acceptance.
 Newly accepted students will also receive additional information regarding course registration, faculty advisors and financial aid.

 Non-degree seeking students

-Individuals may be eligible to enroll in select courses as a non-degree seeking student.
+Individuals may be eligible to apply for approval as a non-degree seeking student.
 Credit completed as a non-degree status student may be considered for degree requirements.

 Students with previously earned graduate credit may apply for transfer of up to 12 semester hours of coursework.
 Transfer coursework is subject to approval of the Dean and/or Program Director, and will only be reviewed if it was completed within the past 4 years at a grade of B or better.
 Students must apply for transfer credit within one term of enrolling in a master’s degree at DMU.
 Requests for transfer credit will only be processed once an applicant is admitted to the degree program.